starshinata/PS4-Keyboard-and-Mouse-Adapter/documentation/frequently-asked-questions.md

 8. USE OF UNAUTHORIZED PRODUCTS.
 The use of software, peripherals or other products not authorized by SIE LLC may damage your PlayStation system and invalidate your PlayStation system warranty.
 Only official or licensed software and peripherals should be used with your PlayStation system (e.g., in the controller ports and memory card slots).
 `

-Because this software is not authorised by Sony, this may technically "invalidate your PlayStation system warranty"
+**Because this software is not authorised by Sony, this may technically "invalidate your PlayStation system warranty"**

+### Does my PS need to be modded or jail breaked to use this?
+No!

-### Can this support Fortnite?
+### Does this support Fortnite?

 Yes, but why do you want that?!<br>